ibm-cloud-docs/FileStorage/ordering-through-cli.md

 # Ordering {{site.data.keyword.filestorage_short}} through the SLCLI
 {: #orderingSLCLI}

-You can use the SLCLI to place orders for products that are normally ordered through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external}.
+You can use the SLCLI to place orders for products that are normally ordered through the [{{site.data.keyword.cloud}} catalog](https://{DomainName}/catalog){: external}.
 In the SL API, an order can consist of multiple order containers.
 The order CLI works with one order container only.

 For more information about how to install and use the SLCLI, see [Python API Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.
 {:tip}

 ## Searching for available {{site.data.keyword.filestorage_short}} offers

 The first component to look for when you place an order is a package.
-Packages are divided among the different top-level products that are available for ordering in the {{site.data.keyword.BluSoftlayer_full}}.
+Packages are divided among the different top-level products that are available for ordering in the {{site.data.keyword.cloud}}.
 Some example packages are CLOUD_SERVER for VSIs, BARE_METAL_SERVER for bare metal servers, and STORAGE_AS_A_SERVICE_STAAS for {{site.data.keyword.filestorage_short}} and {{site.data.keyword.blockstorageshort}}.

 Within a package, some items are subdivided into categories.
 Some packages have presets for your convenience and others require items to be specified individually.
 If a package's category is required, an item from that category must be chosen to order the package.
 Depending on the category, some items within the category can be mutually exclusive.